Deramchi-A/demo-repo/Readme.md

-git remote -v (get you the gitub origin) git push origin main (export the changes to github) git pull origin  (to get changes from the github to your local)
+git remote -v (get you the gitub origin) git push origin main (export the changes to github) git pull origin  (to get changes from the github to your local) git config --list or -l(get you the all configuration) git config -- user.name (use this comande to see the config name) git config --user.name "you can change the name user
+"
+git config --show origin (to see the soure of all the configration) git config --global --unset user.name (to delete the userName) git config --global --edit (the gui config)